Quantum field theory: Other theories

 The quantization and renormalization procedures outlined in the preceding sections are performed for the free theory and ϕ^{4} theory of the real scalar field.
 A similar process can be done for other types of fields, including the complex scalar field, the vector field, and the Dirac field, as well as other types of interaction terms, including the electromagnetic interaction and the Yukawa interaction.

 As an example, quantum electrodynamics contains a Dirac field ψ representing the electron field and a vector field A^{μ} representing the electromagnetic field (photon field).
 (Despite its name, the quantum electromagnetic "field" actually corresponds to the classical electromagnetic four-potential, rather than the classical electric and magnetic fields.)
 The full QED Lagrangian density is:

 where γ^{μ} are Dirac matrices, $\bar\psi = \psi^\dagger\gamma^0$, and $F_{\mu\nu} = \partial_\mu A_\nu - \partial_\nu A_\mu$ is the electromagnetic field strength.
 The parameters in this theory are the (bare) electron mass m and the (bare) elementary charge e.
 The first and second terms in the Lagrangian density correspond to the free Dirac field and free vector fields, respectively.
 The last term describes the interaction between the electron and photon fields, which is treated as a perturbation from the free theories.

 Shown above is an example of a tree-level Feynman diagram in QED.
 It describes an electron and a positron annihilating, creating an off-shell photon, and then decaying into a new pair of electron and positron.
 Time runs from left to right.
-Arrows pointing forward in time represent the propagation of positrons, while those pointing backward in time represent the propagation of electrons.
+Arrows pointing forward in time represent the propagation of electrons, while those pointing backward in time represent the propagation of positrons.
 A wavy line represents the propagation of a photon.
 Each vertex in QED Feynman diagrams must have an incoming and an outgoing fermion (positron/electron) leg as well as a photon leg.